sevoc/m-dl/README.md

 - **`jq`** (for parsing JSON)
 - **`curl`** (for downloading files)

-You can install the required dependencies with the following commands:
+You can install the required dependencies with the following commands using **Homebrew**:

 ```bash
 brew install jq curl